kudelskisecurity/volatility-gpg/docs/contest_submission.md

 The second plugin retrieves cached items in memory and cache encryption keys and therefore helps recover plaintexts.
 An example of usage is shown below, where the plugin successfully found the entire passphrase `verylongpassphrase*!!` in memory.
 The first plugin execution took 6.4 seconds and the second 59.7 seconds on an Intel Core i7-7600U CPU for a 1GB RAM dump.
+With the `--fast` flag, this time significantly goes down, but some memory sections are skipped.

 ```
 $ ~/git/volatility3/vol.py -f memdump-gpg-verylongpassphrasestarexclexcl -s symbols/ -p ~/git/volatility-gpg/ linux.gpg_full --fast --epoch 1638107484